Our People

 In 2017, he was selected as one of 150 CAMH Difference Makers in mental health.

-Armaghan (Army) is currently a medical student at the University of British Columbia.
+Armaghan (Army) is currently a general surgery resident at the University of Toronto.
 He has long been passionate about advocating for youth mental health and providing peer support to help ensure that these resources are available and readily accessible across Canada.
 He also recognizes the importance of educating primary care physicians and other health-care providers on how to become better mental health allies.

-During his undergraduate studies at McGill University, where he obtained a Bachelor of Science (Hons.) degree in anatomy and cell biology, Army was intimately involved in mental health on campus as chair of the Peer Support Centre at McGill, a student-run organization providing confidential, non-judgmental mental health support to other students.
-Using these experiences, he also served as a mental health commissioner at the Students’ Society of McGill University, where he worked with McGill’s administration to develop better mental health policies and launch the Rossy Student Wellness Hub.
+During his undergraduate studies at McGill University, where he obtained a bachelor of science (Hons.) degree in anatomy and cell biology, Army was intimately involved in mental health on campus as chair of the Peer Support Centre, a student-run organization providing confidential, non-judgmental mental health support to students.
+Based on these experiences, he served as a mental health commissioner at the Students’ Society of McGill University, where he worked with McGill’s administration to develop better mental health policies and launch the Rossy Student Wellness Hub.

-Prior to joining the board, Army was a member of the Mental Health Commission of Canada’s Youth Council.
-He also co-founded the Canadian Peer Support Network, which sought to bring peer support to institutions across the country.
+Before joining the board, Army was a Mental Health Commission of Canada’s Youth Council member.
+He also co-founded the Canadian Peer Support Network, which sought to bring peer support to institutions across the country, and now sits as an adviser for the Bell Let’s Talk Diversity Fund.

 Beth Tyndall